pmwasson/ASE/README.md

   - **Size**:
     - **Width**: Sets the width of the sprite in pixels.
 Can range in value from 1 to 32.
     - **Height**: Sets the height of the sprite in pixels.
 Can range in value from 1 to 32.
 Values not divisible by 8 may not produce good results depending on the library being used to draw the sprite.
+    - Note that changing the size does not clear the buffer, which can produce interesting results.
+It is recommended to clear all frames after changing the size, but it isn't necessary.
   - **Clear**:
     - **This Frame**: When activated by pressing the B button will set all the pixels in the current frame to transparent.
     - **All Frames**: When activated by pressing the B button will set all the pixels in all frames to transparent.
 The number of frames is based on the *Total Frames* setting in the *Frame* sub-menu.